 Recall this story of Ulysses: his ship is passing the Sirens who live along the rocky shore, and he asks his men to tie him to the mast so he won’t succumb to their Siren Song, smashing the ship into the rocks.

 Flash forward to your business today and compare this story to your marketing.
 There are plenty of Sirens calling to you; are you in danger of smashing into the rocks and wrecking your business ship?
 Below are several Siren Songs, and how you can safely navigate through them.

-Don’t listen to the voices in your head, aka learn the Siren’s Song.
+Don’t listen to the voices in your head, aka learn to recognize the Siren’s Song.

 Each of us has a particular type of conversation that gets our attention more than another.
 Your Sirens know exactly how to talk to you to get you to stop doing whatever it is you are doing and turn your business ship towards the rocks.
 They may whisper, “You don’t know how to market,” or “Your business will never grow,” or “You’ve tried this before and it didn’t work then, what makes you think it’ll work now?”

 Identify the main conversations the Sirens whisper to you, and understand those conversations aren’t the truth.
 Make a list of what the truth really is and keep it handy so you can talk back when needed.
 The Sirens are trying to steer you off course with their song; like Ulysses, if you put beeswax in your ears it’ll be harder to hear them, and when they do you’ll be ready with how to respond.